 Days 9-10: Brighton

-And finally on this 10-day southwestern England itinerary, round out your time in the lovely coastal city of Brighton!
+And finally on this 10-day southwestern England route, round out your time in the lovely coastal city of Brighton!
 Located due south of London, Brighton is about a five-hour drive from Cornwall, but we recommend taking an entire day on the journey as there are so many incredible stops along the way.

 Take the time to enjoy such places like Dartmoor National Park in Devon, the Jurassic Coast in Dorset, the beautiful seaside city of Bournemouth, the historic port city of Portsmouth or even the lovely New Forest in Hampshire before arriving in Brighton.